djp840/MSDS_458_Public/README.md

 Northwestern University
 Artificial Intelligence and Deep Learning

 MSDS 458 - Thank you !!!

-During this year, we take time to reflect upon the good things we have… like our time spent on course work and debugging code endlessly into the morning hours :) I appreciate working with all of you and hope that the coming year will bring you happiness and success.
+During this summer, take time to reflect upon the good things we have… like our time spent on course work and debugging code endlessly into the morning hours :) I appreciate working with all of you and hope that the coming year will bring you happiness and success.

+Summer 2023 is content is coming

 Best,
 Daniel